ThomasVitale/package-for-tekton-pipelines/docs/observability.md

 ## Logs

-Log configuration for all Tekton Pipelines components is managed via the `logging.*` properties (customizing the `config-logging` ConfigMap in each namespace used by Tekton Pipelines).
+Log configuration for all Tekton Pipelines components is managed via the `config-logging.*` properties (customizing the `config-logging` ConfigMap in each namespace used by Tekton Pipelines).

 This configuration can change the default log level for controllers and webhooks.